20 Small Business Tips and Tricks to Help You Grow

-When was the last time you attended an event hosted by a local business?
+When did you last attend an event hosted by a local business?
 Most likely, the answer is “never.”

 Why?
 Local businesses focus on attracting customers through online sales.
 It makes sense.
-According to recent data, 76% of consumers prefer to shop online, which only grows with time.
+According to recent data, 76% of consumers prefer shopping online, which grows with time.
 However, even though most shoppers are already comfortable shopping online, they still visit a local business to meet and greet the staff, get recommendations and see the products up close.

 This trend is only going to continue.
 According to the National Retail Federation, over half of shoppers want to shop locally but buy less often.

 Local consumers have a higher retention rate than national or international brands.
 This means they are more likely to purchase again if you sell them locally.

 What do local consumers like to buy?
 More specifically, they like to buy from local businesses.
 A survey conducted by the NPD Group found that consumers prefer to do business with local merchants over national and international companies.
 Local businesses are trusted and trusted the most.